MerlinR/yt_album_dl/README.md

         -A <ALBUM>
     - Force Album Artist
         -y <ALBUM_ARTIST>

 ## Req
 (just install the requirement.txt file) youtube-dl pydub

+## Tests

+Im an idiot so tests need to be ran from the main dir.

 ## To-Do
     - Allow other formats (look into tags for other formats)